oksunshine/DL_from_scratch/README.md

 # DL_from_scratch

-this is the repository to study deep learning.
+this is the repository for studying deep learning.
+I wrote this scripts using only numpy (no framework).

+## Description

+## Requirements

+## Usage

 ## contents list
 ### data